 Johnsonville: The Gunboats

-Author Mark Zimmerman will present “Johnsonville: Iron Maidens and the Devil's Daughters,” an appreciation of the role of gunboats during the Johnsonville campaign of November 1864.
-The presentation will begin at 1:00 pm at the Johnsonville Park Visitor Center, 90 Nell Beard Road, New Johnsonville, as part of many interesting events during Anniversary Day.
-All events are open to the public; a modest donation is requested.
-The author will also be available 10:00 am to 3:00 pm to sign books.
+Author Mark Zimmerman presented “Johnsonville: Iron Maidens and the Devil's Daughters,” an appreciation of the role of gunboats during the Johnsonville campaign of November 1864.
+The presentation was conducted at the Johnsonville Park Visitor Center, 90 Nell Beard Road, New Johnsonville, as part of many interesting events during Anniversary Day.
+The author will also be available 10:00 am to 3:00 pm to sign books (Photo).